infracost/actions/README.md

 The following steps assume a simple Terraform directory is being used, we recommend you use a more relevant [example](#examples) if required.

-1. Retrieve your Infracost API key by running `infracost configure get api_key`.
-We recommend using your same API key in all environments.
-If you don't have one, [download Infracost](https://www.infracost.io/docs/#quick-start) and run `infracost register` to get a free API key.
+1. If you haven't done so already, [download Infracost](https://www.infracost.io/docs/#quick-start) and run `infracost auth login` to get a free API key.

+2. Retrieve your Infracost API key by running `infracost configure get api_key`.

-2. [Create a repo secret](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets-for-a-repository) called `INFRACOST_API_KEY` with your API key.
+3. [Create a repo secret](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets-for-a-repository) called `INFRACOST_API_KEY` with your API key.

-3. Create a new file in `.github/workflows/infracost.yml` in your repo with the following content.
+4. Create a new file in `.github/workflows/infracost.yml` in your repo with the following content.

 ```yaml
 # The GitHub Actions docs (https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#on)